Law Relating to Appointment, Resignation & Removal of Company Directors

 (Applicable Provisions: Section 167 and 168 of the act read with Rule 15 and 16 of Companies (Appointment and Qualification of directors) Rules, 2014)

-Where all the directors of a company resign from their offices, or vacate their offices under section 167 of the Act, the promoter or, in his absence, the Central Government shall appoint the required number of directors who shall hold office till the directors are appointed by the company in general meeting.
+Where all the Directors of a Company resign from their offices, or vacate their offices under section 167 of the Act, the promoter or, in his absence, the Central Government shall appoint the required number of Directors who shall hold office till the Directors are appointed by the Company in general meeting.
+The Company shall also place the fact of such resignation in the report of Board of Directors to be laid down at the immediately following general meeting of the Company.

 (Applicable Provisions: Section 164 and 167 of the Act.)